ray-project/ray/doc/source/ray-references/glossary.rst

         to parallelize inference on a large dataset.
 A Batch predictor shards the dataset to allow multiple workers to do inference on a smaller number of data points and then aggregating all the worker predictions at the end.

+    Block
+        A processing unit of data.
+A :class:`~ray.data.Dataset` consists of a collection of blocks.

+        Under the hood, Ray Data partitions rows into a set of distributed data blocks.
+        This allows it to perform operations in parallel.

+        Unlike a batch, which is a user-facing object, a block is an internal abstraction.

     Placement Group Bundle
         A collection of resources that must be reserved on a single Ray node.